mbukatov/tendrl-wiki/Tendrl-Package-Installation-Reference(Revised).md

     ```
     etcd_connection: <IP of etcd server>
     graphite_host: <IP of Graphite Server>
-    graphite_port: <Port of Graphite Server>
     ```
-    TODO: clarification needed:

-    * is ip address of graphite public or local? public
-    * is ip address of graphite expected to be the same as for etcd? yes
-    * since we don't list changes of graphite port in this guide, shouldn't we list appropriate default value here? it seems that setting port here is not needed
+    Note that:

+    * we configured *ip address of etcd server* just few steps ago
+	* a safe default value for *ip address of graphite* is the same one we use for etcd here (this guide places both services on tendrl server machine)
+    * graphite stack is installed later as a dependency of `tendrl-monitoring-integration` rpm package
+    * you should not reconfigure `graphite_port` in this config file

+    Additional details (useful when you are familiar with graphite stack):

+	* this guide doesn't include steps to reconfigure any component for graphite stack so that we can assume that default configuration is used
+    * `graphite_host` refers to `carbon-cache` service, which is configured in `/etc/carbon/carbon.conf` config file

 8. Enable and start Node Agent